ShowcaseMePortfolioist/portfolio-documentation/docs/index.md

 }
 ```

-If you want to use self-hosted fonts, use the following code at the top of the `style.css` file.
+For self-hosted fonts, use this code at the top of the `style.css` file.

 ```css
 @font-face {